MOBILE¶

 Dashboard¶

-In "Observe" - "View Dashboards", you can view the list of accessible dashboards under the current workspace.
-Dashboards support searching by name, quick filtering, tag filtering, favoriting, and viewing creation/update information.
-After entering the dashboard details, you can:
+In "Observe" - "View Dashboards", you can view the list of dashboards accessible in the current workspace.
+Dashboards support search by name, quick filtering, tag filtering, favoriting, and viewing creation/update information.
+After entering dashboard details, you can:

 - Use the Time Widget to switch between recent time or precise time ranges.

-- Adjust dashboard variables to switch data by dimensions such as service, host, application, etc.
+- Adjust dashboard variables to switch data by dimensions like service, host, application, etc.

 - Search component names to quickly locate target charts.

-- Switch between chart overview and chart reading mode, and expand or collapse charts by group.
+- Switch between chart overview and chart reading modes, and expand or collapse charts by group.

-- Enlarge a single component and share or open the corresponding console link via Handoff.
+- Zoom in on a single component and share or open the corresponding console link via Handoff.

 Dashboards are synchronized with the web version.
 For details, refer to Dashboards.

-In "Observe", you can enter the log, trace, event, and RUM query pages respectively:
+In "Observe", you can enter log, trace, event, and RUM query pages respectively:

 - Logs: Supports selecting log indexes, querying log records by keyword or